ivy-llc/ivy/docs/partial_source/using_ivy.rst

 Writing Ivy code is simple.
-The :code:`ivy` namespace provides access to all of the Ivy functions, which can all be used directly with tensors from any of the supported deep learning frameworks.
+The :code:`ivy` namespace provides access to all of the Ivy functions, which can all be used directly with tensors from any of the supported machine learning frameworks.

 Let's assume the codebase that you wish to share with the community consists of a single simple function, outlined below.
 In reality, your code will likely be a little more complex than this!